ENT- Otolaryngology | by CMRI | Published on 08/08/2020

 If children younger than 6 months experience fever or ear infection symptoms, consult a doctor immediately.
 Also, if your child has severe ear pain or a fever above 39 degrees Celsius for more than 24 hours.

-An ear infection often results from the flu, colds, or allergic reactions as they cause swelling and congestion in the neck and throat.
-In fact, ear infections are more common in the fall or winter season when these illnesses upsurge.
-As the increased mucus in the sinuses blocks the eustachian tubes.
+An ear infection often results from the flu, colds, or allergic reactions as they cause swelling and congestion in the neck and throat, ear infections are more common in the fall or winter season when these illnesses upsurge the increased mucus in the sinuses block the eustachian tubes.

 Anatomically speaking, eustachian tubes are small tubes that connect the middle ear to the nasal passage in the back of the throat.
 If eustachian tubes are blocked, they become swollen and inflamed.
 This causes fluids to build up in the ear and put pressure on the eardrum.